arangodb/docs-hugo/site/content/3.12/develop/integrations/kafka-connect-arangodb-sink-connector/_index.md

 ## Ordering guarantees

-Kafka records in the same Kafka topic partition mapped to documents with the same `_key` (see [Key handling](#key-handling)) are written to ArangoDB in the same order as they are in the Kafka topic partition.
+Kafka records in the same Kafka topic partition that are mapped to documents with the same `_key` (see [Key handling](#key-handling)) are written to ArangoDB in the same order as they are in the Kafka topic partition.

-The order between writes for records in the same Kafka partition that are mapped to documents with different `_key` is not guaranteed.
+The order of the writes for records in the same Kafka partition that are mapped to documents with different `_key` is not guaranteed.

 The order between writes for records in different Kafka partitions is not guaranteed.